 In 1962, on the recommendation of Sammy Ayala, Rafael Ithier (founder of the highly successful El Gran Combo) sought Andy out.
-Ithier tested Andy’s sense of rhythm, ability to sing in tune and taught him how to sing dance music.
+Ithier tested Andy’s sense of rhythm, the strength of his voice and taught him how to sing dance music.
 Six months later, Ithier invited Andy to join El Gran Combo.
-To this day, Andy cites Ithier as the person responsible for the strength of his voice.

 LA DIMENSION LATINA (VENEZUELA)

 Andy gained popularity and made a good living with El Gran Combo, but he wanted to test himself and make it on his own.
 When the Venezuelan group Dimension Latina invited Andy to join them, he jumped at the chance.
-Still, Andy describes this period in his life as “walking in the dark.”
-The split caused a feud between El Gran Combo and Dimension Latina, who traded barbs.
-In the end, Andy not only survived but succeeded beyond his wildest dreams.
+Andy describes this period in his life as “walking in the dark.”
+Also, the split caused a feud between El Gran Combo and Dimension Latina, who traded barbs.
+In the end, Andy succeeded beyond his wildest dreams.

 CAREER HIGHLIGHTS AS A SOLOIST, LEADER

-In a career that spans sixty years (and counting) Andy Montañez is part of a short-list of soneros whose voices are intact and have the wherewithal and courage to reinvent themselves without compromising their values or selling their souls to the recording industry.
+In a career that spans sixty years (and counting) Andy Montañez is part of a short-list of soneros whose voices are intact and have the courage to reinvent themselves without compromising their values or selling out to the whims of the recording industry.

-- In 1992 Andy recorded his last album for Rodven and took a three-year hiatus.
+1992 – Andy recorded his last album for Rodven and took a three-year hiatus.
 The same year he represented Puerto Rico at the 1992 World’s Fair in Seville, Spain.

-- In 1993, 1994 Andy reunited with El Gran Combo and toured Japan and Colombia.
+1993, 1994 – Andy reunited with El Gran Combo and toured Japan and Colombia.

-- In 1995 Andy, La Dinastia Montañez and La Dimension Latina were the guests of honor in Venezuela.
+1995 – Andy, La Dinastia Montañez and La Dimension Latina were the guests of honor in Venezuela.

-- In 2004 Andy teamed up with fellow salsa singer Ismael Miranda and released the acclaimed Romanticos de Nuevo.
+2004 – Andy teamed up with fellow salsa singer Ismael Miranda and released the acclaimed Romanticos de Nuevo.

-- In 2007, Andy filmed a series of public service announcements on nutrition for the Puerto Rico Department of Family Affairs, including one announcement where he dances with a carrot!
+2007 – Andy filmed a series of public service announcements on nutrition for the Puerto Rico Department of Family Affairs, including one announcement where he dances with a carrot!

-- In 2015, Andy appeared on Puerto Rican singer Ivy Queen’s album Vendetta, wherethe duo breathe new life into the 1988 hit, Case Te Envidio.
+2015 – Andy appeared on Puerto Rican singer Ivy Queen’s album Vendetta.
+The duo breathe new life into the 1988 hit, Case Te Envidio.

-- In 2018, author Daniel Nina published the book “Hojas Blancas” (Pasila del Sur Editores, Spanish Edition), a fictionalized account of Andy Montañez’s life intertwined with Puerto Rico’s history.
+2018 – Author Daniel Nina published the book “Hojas Blancas” (Pasila del Sur Editores, Spanish Edition), a fictionalized account of Andy Montañez’s life intertwined with Puerto Rico’s history.

-- In 2020 Andy appeared on Orquesta Failde’s Failde Con Tumbao (2020) and drummer Henry Cole and Villa Locura’s Atiende.
+2020 – Andy appeared on Orquesta Failde’s Failde Con Tumbao (2020) and drummer Henry Cole and Villa Locura’s Atiende.

-- In 2021, The Lehman Center for the Performing Arts kicked off its 2021-22 season with Andy Montañez as the headliner, Colombian songstress Patty Padilla, and the Mambo Legends Orchestra.
+2021 – The Lehman Center for the Performing Arts kicked off its 2021-22 season with Andy Montañez as the headliner, Colombian songstress Patty Padilla, and the Mambo Legends Orchestra.

-In this writer’s view, Andy Montañez has not received the credit he deserves for his activism and standing up for his principles.
+In my opinion, Andy Montañez has not received the credit he deserves for his activism and standing up for his principles.

 In 2008 Andy participated in the benefit concert, Somos Haiti, to support the island after it was devastated by a hurricane.

 In 2020 Andy blasted Washington’s blockade of Cuba as “criminal” and demanded its lifting as the island waged a war against COVID-19.
-Andy’s activism is ongoing.
+His activism is ongoing.